kitkatzecat/fly/README.md

 Running Fly
 -----------
-If for some reason you want to try to run this thing, you'll need a Linux (I use Ubuntu, but I have tested it to work on Debian and Raspbian) or Windows (though some stuff may not work as well, I haven't run it natively on Windows in a while) installation of Apache and PHP.
+If for some reason you want to try to run this thing, see the [Running Fly](https://github.com/kitkatzecat/fly/wiki/Running-Fly) wiki page.

-The only weird thing to make sure is set up in config is that the "system/include" directory is included in PHP's list of areas to check for include files.
-Personally, I run it in a Ubuntu installation running on Windows Subsystem for Linux.

-Once it's running on the server side, use your favorite web browser (my browser of choice is MS Edge, thus the one it's most tested on, though I know it works in Chromium and maybe Firefox) and just navigate to the IP of the server.